How Much Does Zanzibar Cost? Complete 2026 Budget Guide

 Activities and what they cost

-• Spice farm tour: $20–40 for a half-day with lunch, visiting a working spice plantation near Stone Town
+• Spice farm tour: $20–40 for a half-day with lunch at a working plantation near Stone Town.
+Best for first-time visitors — Zanzibar's clove, cardamom, and vanilla economy is genuinely part of how the island looks and smells.

-• Prison Island: $35–50 including the boat transfer from Stone Town and entrance to the Aldabra giant tortoise sanctuary
+• Prison Island (Changuu): $35–50 including the boat transfer from Stone Town and entrance to the Aldabra giant tortoise sanctuary.
+Short trip (3–4 hours), good for half-day filler between beach time.

-• Snorkeling at Mnemba Atoll: $60–90 for a full-day trip with multiple snorkel stops, sandbank visit, and lunch — Mnemba is the best snorkeling on the island
+• Snorkeling at Mnemba Atoll: $60–90 for a full-day trip with multiple snorkel stops, a sandbank visit, and lunch.
+Mnemba is the best snorkeling on the island — best from June to October when visibility peaks at 20–30 metres.
+Departures leave from Matemwe; staying in Nungwi adds a 30-minute road transfer to the boat.

-• Stone Town walking tour: $15–30 with a licensed guide; self-guided entry to individual sites runs $5–15 per attraction
+• Stone Town walking tour: $15–30 with a licensed guide; self-guided entry to individual sites (Old Fort, House of Wonders if reopened, Slave Market memorial) runs $5–15 per attraction.
+Best done in the first or last day of the trip when you're already in town.

 A typical traveler spends $30–60 per day on activities.
 If staying all-inclusive with one excursion per day, budget $50–80 on top of accommodation for a realistic total.